OmarMetmwah/github-slideshow/_posts/0000-01-02-OmarMetmwah.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Omar's slide!"
 ---

 fake it till you become it